HAIL PROTECTION: Our lake

 A battery is an excellent absorber of transient voltages and a major component of an RF ground for the VHF radio.

 If you remove the boat battery during the off season, don't expect to have 12V available on the boat just because the solar panel wired to the charge controller is exposed to sun light.
-A solar charge controller cannot generate 12V on its own.
-It must be connected to a battery.
-If you want 12V from the exposed solar panel, connect a series regulator and draw power from it.
+A solar charge controller cannot generate 12V on its own; it must be connected to a battery.
+If you want workable 12V from the solar panel, connect a series regulator and draw power from it.

 PHYSICAL SIZE - The battery must fit the SJ23 compartment, be accessible for inspection and removable for winter storage.